doyouknowthis/terraform-aws-cert-study-material/terraform/day-3/_03_terraform_commands.md

 - `terraform init -upgrade`: upgrades plugins to the latest version
 - `terraform init -get-plugins=false`: skips downloading plugins
-- `terraform init -plugin-dir=<dir>`: downloads plugins to a specific directory
+- `terraform init -plugin-dir=<dir>`: forces plugin installation in the given directory path
-- `terraform init -lockfile=MODE`: set a dependency lock file mode
+- `terraform init -lockfile=<MODE>`: set a dependency lock file mode

 > dependency lock is named: terraform.lock.hcl \
 > state lock is named: terraform.tfstate.lock.hcl

 ## terraform get

-used to download and update modules in the root module
+Used to download and update modules in the root module

-> `terraform get` is lightweight option when you don't want to run terraform init \
+`terraform get` is lightweight option when you don't want to run `terraform init` and only update modules.
-> it only updates modules \

 > IN MOST CASES, you want to run `terraform init` instead

 ## terraform fmt

 Rewrites configuration files to a standard format and style.

 Applies a set of language style conventions, along with minor readability adjustments.